 Dixon Truck Accident Lawyer

 An accident with an 18-wheeler is quite different than your typical fender-bender or other collision involving two sedans.
 If you or a family member was hit by a large tractor-trailer and suffered serious physical injuries, get ready for a legal battle.
-Commercial truck companies use all available legal tools and strategies to reduce or deny personal injury claims filed against them, even if the evidence is fairly clear that the operator of the commercial truck was responsible for the accident.
+Commercial truck companies use all available legal tools and strategies to reduce or deny personal injury claims filed against them, even if the evidence is fairly clear that the commercial truck operator was responsible for the accident.

 Truck companies can stack the deck against an unsuspecting claimant since many companies maintain a team of investigators who spend their time trying to find any evidence that can be used to benefit the truck company against your personal injury claim.
 They also have large law firms on retainer ready to defend a lawsuit at their beck and call.
 As you can see, large truck companies are willing to put substantial resources into fighting an injury claim.Common Tricks and Tactics of Commercial Truck Companies